GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/09.681-690/01.A-Mighty-Fortress/docs.md

 ---
+title: |
-title: 681.
-A Mighty Fortress
+    681. A Mighty Fortress - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 681.
+A Mighty Fortress.
+A mighty fortress is our God, A bulwark never failing; Our helper he, amid the flood Of mortal ills prevailing.
+For still our ancient foe Doth seek to work his woe; His craft and pow'r are great, And arm'd with cruel hate; On earth is not his equal.
+    keywords:  |
-    keywords: Christ in Song, A Mighty Fortress, A mighty fortress is our God,
+        Christ in Song, adventhymnals, advent hymnals, A Mighty Fortress, A mighty fortress is our God.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 681. A MIGHTY FORTRESS
+####  Christ in Song,

 ```txt
 1.